NicholasBHubbard/Yabsm/README.md

 user	ALL=(ALL:ALL) NOPASSWD : /path/to/btrfs
 #+END_SRC

-Finally a remote backups =backup_dir= must already exist.
+Finally the remote backups =backup_dir= must already exist.

+# Warning
+* Warning

+All defined behavior goes out the window if manually delete yabsm snapshots or backups.